-- 3. The transfer is required to permit occupancy of an accessible apartment or apartment with adapted features by another resident or an Applicant with a disability. - 4.
+- procedures on transfers because of capital improvement programs.) - 3.
+The transfer is required to permit occupancy of an accessible apartment or apartment with adapted features by another resident or an Applicant with a disability. - 4.
 A temporary transfer is required to permit work required for a maintenance or repair problem that cannot be repaired while the apartment is occupied.
-The Resident will be returned to the same apartment if the apartment is of the appropriate size, following completion of the maintenance or repairs. - In Federal Housing, the Household is Over housed by two (2) or more bedrooms. - In State Housing, the Household is Over housed by two (2) or more bedrooms. - 7.
-The relocation is necessary due to the household's current and on-going threat(s) as a result of domestic violence/sexual assault/dating violence/stalking which has been documented, investigated, and recommended by the BHA's Public Safety Department or other sources deemed acceptable by the BHA Director of Occupancy or such other person as may be designated by the BHA Administrator.
+The Resident will be returned to the same apartment if the apartment is of the appropriate size, following completion of the maintenance or repairs. - 5.
+In Federal Housing, the Household is Over housed by two (2) or more bedrooms. - 6.
+In State Housing, the Household is Over housed by two (2) or more bedrooms.